Surkhet District: Tourism

 Tourist attractions are places like Kakrebihar temple, Bulbule Lake, Deutibajai temple, Mangalgadhi, Gothikanda, Ghantaghar, Bheri river and others with religious as well as historic value.
 Kakrebihar is the remains of an old Buddhist Monastery (palace), which is in the list of national heritage sites in Nepal.
 Bheri river is a common destination for rafting and paragliding has been recently started in Surkhet.
 Birendranagar is one of Nepal's few cities built under a master plan.
-It is popularly known as "Gateway to karnali".
+It is popularly known as the "Gateway to Karnali".
 Rara (biggest lake of Nepal), Shey phoksundo lake, five religious sites inside Dailekh, Kubinde lake (Salyan) and several terrains can be taken into account through roadway Ratna Highway (named after Queen Ratna Rajya laxmi devi Shah) and Jumla Highway.
 Surkhet is open to Tourist connecting way to Kailash Mansarowar Tibet through Flights and helicopter charter from Nepalgunj or roadway Surkhet.
 Shortest fasttrack of Nepal that connects Chinese and Indian border is under construction.
-Unlikely, tourists can find the hottest place Nepalgunj to colder area in Nepal.